ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 On Other Systems (Non-Container Approach)
 ------------------------------------------

-Otherwise, for Level 1 and 2 systems, scripts for loading the proper modules and/or setting the correct environment variables can be found in the ``env/`` directory of the SRW App in files named ``build_<platform>_<compiler>.env``.
+For Level 1 and 2 systems, scripts for loading the proper modules and/or setting the correct environment variables can be found in the ``env/`` directory of the SRW App in files named ``build_<platform>_<compiler>.env``.
 The commands in these files can be directly copy-pasted to the command line, or the file can be sourced from the ufs-srweather-app ``env/`` directory.